sasagawa888/eisl/documents/CSV.md

 # function

 ### (read-csv stream)
-read from stream and one line data as list.
+read from stream and return one line data as list.

 ### (parse-csv stream)
-read from stream and all lines as nested list.
+read from stream and return all lines as nested list.

 ### example